 A person will be able to login the NGI_TR helpdesk web interface (https://rt.grid.org.tr) and to use features there for submitting a ticket.

 Using your own helpdesk system will have some difficulties for checking every step of a ticket.
 One person should always check and control the integrity of GGUS and local helpdesk system.
 This person makes sure the interface with GGUS is working correctly and the process of solving problems is efficient.
-In particular he/she makes sure the troublesome tickets are handled to its end.
-He/she uses a reporting functionality to overview the state of tickets in NGI_TR helpdesk.
+In particular he/she will make sure that troublesome tickets are handled to their end.
+He/she uses a reporting functionality to gain an overview of the state of tickets in NGI_TR helpdesk.
 He/she uses a similar feature in GGUS to compare.

 Support procedures

-Similar to chapter 3 this section on the support processes is first focussing on the projectwide support procedures and support units (support units responsible for a specific task or topic and covering the whole project) for user (4.1.1), operations (4.1.2), community/application (4.2), middleware (4.3) and network support (4.4).
+Similar to chapter 3 this section on the support processes is first focussing on the project-wide support procedures and support units (support units responsible for a specific task or topic and covering the whole project) for user (4.1.1), operations (4.1.2), community/application (4.2), middleware (4.3) and network support (4.4).
 This is then followed by section 4.5 that describes the support processes in the various NGIs.

 Projectwide support units and processes